 The improvements should be designed in conformance with the most current California Building Code (2016 CBC).
 For seismic design, the soil properties at the site are classified as Site Class "D" based on definitions presented in Section 1613.3.2 in the 2016 CBC that refers to Chapter 20 of ASCE 7.
 The longitude and latitude were determined using a satellite image generated by Google Earth.
-These coordinates were taken from the approximate middle of the area of the proposed improvements:
+These coordinates were taken from the portion of the proposed improvements with the slightly higher mapped peak ground acceleration:

-Longitude = -121.665, Latitude = 37.127
+Longitude = -122.135312, Latitude = 37.125984

-The coordinates listed above were used as inputs in the Java Ground Motion Parameter Calculator created by the USGS to determine the ground motion associated with the maximum considered earthquake (MCE) SM and the reduced ground motion for design SD.
+The coordinates listed were used as inputs in the OSHPD Seismic Design Maps created by California's Office of Statewide Health Planning and Development (OSHPD) to determine the ground motion associated with the maximum considered earthquake (MCE) $S_M$ and the reduced ground motion for design $S_D$ .
 The results are as follows: